RobMeades/watchdog/software/README.md

 Otherwise, the default (log level 1) is to run with information, warning and error messages from [libcamera](https://libcamera.org/) but not debug messages.

 # Serve
-To serve video, copy `*.png` and `*.html` from this directory, plus the built `watchdog` executable, to the directory you have told Apache to serve pages from and run `./watchdog` from there.
+To serve video, copy `*.png` and `*.html` from this directory, plus the built `watchdog` executable, to the directory you have told Apache to serve pages from and run `./watchdog -d video` from there to put your video output files in the `video` sub-directory.

 # A Note On Developing
 Since this is a simple application, a single source file, I edited `watchdog.cpp` on a PC (in [Notepad++](https://notepad-plus-plus.org/)) and `sftp`->`put` the file to the Pi before compiling in an `ssh` terminal to the Pi.
 You can open the file in `nano` on the Pi and `CTRL-O` to write the file but press `ALT-D` before you press `<enter>` to commit the write to change to Linux line endings; that said, the `meson` build system and GCC worked fine with Windows line endings on Linux.